 - Review: Review information from faculty, staff, students, and/or community members; conduct investigation to determine appropriate response.

-- Communication: Centralize collection and assessment of concerning student behaviors of disparate problematic actions involving one student that may be known to various faculty, staff, and administrators.
+- Communication: Centralize the collection and assessment of concerning student behaviors that may be known to various faculty, staff, and administrators.

-- Coordination: Coordinate action and follow-up utilizing a formalized protocol of instructions for communication and intervention.
+- Coordination: Coordinate action and follow-up.
 Ensure that services, support, and resources are deployed effectively.